Here’s a driver retention secret - better pay rarely matters

 To correct this rot in the system, one needs to smoothen out wrinkles and set up standards of communication.
 Holding seminars and workshops to disseminate and establish standards is paramount.

 The United States is staring at a massive driver shortage – according to the ATA.
-Unless there is a course correction, it’s possible the numbers will continue to slide down.
+Unless there is a course correction, retention will become hard.

 If you’re looking for ways to retain truck drivers, without bleeding your company’s bottom line, here are some must-do line items: